coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 Over time, I have developed a great sense for finding interesting content through Twitter, Slack, and  YouTube because I know what to look for and my trained pattern recognition skill can easily identify relevant tech content.
-But when it comes to collaboration, communication, and leadership, I don’t have that sixth sense, yet.
-Let’s look at the actions I’ve taken in the past couple of years to start developing it.
+But when it comes to collaboration, communication, and leadership, I don't have that sixth sense, yet.
+Let's look at the actions I've taken in the past couple of years to start developing it.

 :::

 ## Communication frameworks

+Algorithms for human interaction.

 :::notes

 I mentioned earlier that people problems are different to software problems, which means we cannot apply the same principles.
-I can’t fix another person, however,
+I can't fix another person, however,
 [I am responsible for how their actions affect me](http://threeminutetherapy.com/rebt).
 I decide to feel angry, hurt, annoyed, ashamed.
 How I feel about something is